Maria Balshaw: The Manchester Partnership

 In 2012, Balshaw led the partnership of Manchester City Galleries, Whitworth Art Gallery and The Manchester Museum in their application for £5.3m of funding from the Arts Council England.

 Manchester City Council

 During 2014, as part of her role as director of culture, Balshaw worked to persuade George Osborne to commit significant funding to building a new artistic and cultural centre in Manchester.
 In 2014, the government announced funding of £78m for The Factory, a brand new artistic hub on the old Granada Studios site in the city’s Castlefield district.

 Tate

 Balshaw has been director of Tate art museums and galleries since 2017, succeeding Sir Nicholas Serota (1988 to 2017).
 Her appointment was confirmed by the UK prime minister on 16 January 2017, making her the first female director of the Tate.
+On 12 December 2025, the Tate announced that Balshaw would step down as Director in Spring 2026.

 Balshaw was a member of the jury for the inaugural Sigg Prize, which selected Samson Young as winner in 2020.

+In 2024, Balshaw published Gathering of Strangers: Why Museums Matter, based on the Slade Lectures in Fine Art, delivered at the University of Cambridge in 2022.